Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 The primary goals of the Urban Village Specific Plan are:

 Overall, new development within the UVSP is regulated by a mechanism known as a “Trip Budget,” which is based on the amount of traffic new development could generate.
 (See FAQ No. 1.)
+However, it’s unclear at this time how State legislation identified in FAQ No. 21 would affect the UVSP Trip Budget for a housing or mixed-use project.
 The City is still evaluating the reach and impact of new State legislation on City development regulations.